ailabsarg/faceswapvideo/README.md

 Contributions are welcome.
 Fork the repo and create a Pull Request with your changes.

 ## License
-This project is licensed under the MIT license terms.
+This project is licensed under GNU AFFERO GENERAL PUBLIC LICENSE Version 3.